nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 Property     | Type                | Description
 -------------|---------------------|---------------------------------------------------------------|
-id           | string              | id of the publisher group name         | string              | name of the publisher group
+id           | string              | ID of the publisher group name         | string              | name of the publisher group accountId    | string              | ID of the account this publisher group belongs to

 ### List publisher groups [GET /rest/v1/accounts/{accountId}/publishergroups/] ###